 "I was at home and the babysitter got on top of me," she said.
 "He told me if I didn't let him, he'd bother my sister."

 She grew up being taught that you take care of your siblings no matter the cost, even the abuse.
 Lerat said she just "got used to it and shut down."

 It was in this life that she first connected with the justice system.
-She ended up at Kilburn Hall, a youth detention centre in Saskatoon.
-Then she went to a detention centre for girls in the province's south which she says "looked like a residential school but was an old nursing station."
+She ended up at Kilburn Hall, a youth detention center in Saskatoon.
+Then she went to a detention center for girls in the province's south which she says "looked like a residential school but was an old nursing station."
 She gave birth to her first child at 15 years old while living in a group home.